corstian/digital-garden/_blog/2025/Design for dismersion.md

 And so I want to propose a different strategy here.
 One which treats users and their attention span with the respect they deserve.
 Not pulling you in, but pushing you away.
 Hostile user experience to an extent; smooth enough to get the task done, jagged enough not to let you linger around.

 ## Jagged design
 So what would this jagged design system look like?
-I have
+Being a fan of brutalist architecture I love the style for its blunt honesty.
+For its tendency to push you away.
+For t